For information on the A Level English Language course, please click here.

 Post-18 Opportunities and Employment

-This course sits well with other arts based courses at university and can provide a solid base for careers in the media, journalism, teaching, the law, management, sales, the theatre, civil service, advertising, banking, the BBC and more!
+This course sits well with other arts based courses at university and can provide a solid base for careers in the media, journalism, teaching, law, management, sales, theatre, civil service, advertising, banking, the BBC and more!

 If you would like more detailed information about the content of this course, please visit the English curriculum page, where you will find curriculum maps for each year of study.